 Visit The Spa– Who does want to visit a spa?!
 In my dreams, I imagine laying in the spa while the kids are hanging out by the pool… A dream is just a wish your heart makes… RIGHT?

-La Nouba (may go under a different name next spring) – Also in Disney Springs, you can actually see a Cirque du Soleil show.
+Drawn to Life presented by Cirque du Soleil– Also in Disney Springs, you can actually see a Cirque du Soleil show.
 They have performances most evenings and tickets are recommended in advance.
-CLOSED until the spring of 2020 for a new and improved show!

 Disney Quest – Disney Quest is located in Disney Springs is a 5-story attraction that houses an array of virtual reality games, fantasy adventure games, and classic arcade games.
 There is a separate entry fee… NBA Experience has now taken the spot of Disney Quest as of July 2017!

 AMC Dine-In Theater –Disney Springs also has a movie theater so you can catch up on the latest Disney films.